 After we wrapped up our talk I was thoroughly impressed, inspired, and motivated to internalize and take action on the many topics that were covered by Chris in the interview.
 Today more than ever it is incumbent upon the artist to firstly see and uphold the value in their creations.
 Even more than that artists must see that there is a great opportunity to create ownership over their own craft so they can receive proper compensation instead of taking lesser deals from big record labels.
 For any musician or emcee who is interested in expanding their platform to a new level, Addventures is a great group to get in touch with.
 With someone as knowledgeable and passionate as Chris Gotti at the helm the future for this service provider is very bright.
 In the end when asked what he wanted to ultimately gain from this endeavor Chris said with supreme confidence that his main goal with Addventure is to “Get rid of Universal, Warner Bros., Sony and all major record labels”.
 I personally hope that efforts like his become the norm in creative communities all over so we can finally receive our just due for our contributions to society and the culture all over the world.

 OR SONG FEATURED

 BE A MARKETING PARTNER

-Reach thousands in the Hip-Hop community with our website, emails and print promo mag!
+Reach thousands in the Hip-Hop community with our website BANNER ADS, emails and social media marketing!